The robots.txt file in Yoast SEO

 The robots.txt file tells a search engine where it is allowed to go on your website.
-You can edit the robots.txt file through Yoast SEO and Yoast SEO Premium.
-In this article, we’ll show you how to go about this!
+In this article, we’ll explain how the robots.txt file works with Yoast SEO.

 Do you want to know more about what the robots.txt file is and what it does?
 Check out our Ultimate guide to robots.txt.

-By default, WordPress will generate a robots.txt file with the following contents:
+By default, WordPress generates a robots.txt file with the following contents:

 User-agent: * Disallow: /wp-admin/ Allow: /wp-admin/admin-ajax.php

 When you create a robots.txt with Yoast SEO, we’ll replace the WordPress default with the following:

 # START YOAST BLOCK # --------------------------- User-agent: * Disallow: Sitemap: https://www.example.com/sitemap_index.xml # --------------------------- # END YOAST BLOCK

 These directives allow all search engines to crawl your site.
 In addition, we add a link to your sitemap, so search engines, and (specifically Bing) can find it and crawl your site more efficiently.

 How to create a robots.txt file in Yoast SEO